lkerr/groundfish-MSE/documentation/econ_module.md

 ***
 ### Status
-The code runs, but is missing a few features.
+The code runs the econonomic only model.
+We' are missing a few features for the integrated model.
 When mproc.csv contains a row with ImplementationClass=="Economic", the economic model will run.

 ## Overview
 The runSim.R file has been modified to allow for an economic model of harvesting to substitute for a standardFisheries model of implementation error.
 The economic module can be viewed as an alternative to the get_implementationF() function in a the standard fisheries model.
 It takes inputs from the stock dynamics models and outputs an F_full.
 It also constructs some economic metrics, but I haven't coded where to save them yet.